 Surviving as the parent of a colic baby

 It’s insanely stressful being the parent of a baby with colic.
 One important thing to remember is that you can’t comfort a baby with colic.
 Therefore, your task is not to comfort, but to endure.

 Some babies scream less when someone is carrying them around, if so, do it.

 Other babies scream less when they are driven.
 Then you may have to drive around a few hours every night.

 No one can handle baby colic alone.
 If you are two parents, split up.
 Make sure that the parental leave parent is also allowed out of the home every day.

 When you can’t stand colic screams

-Parents dealing with colic occasionally get to a point where they really can’t stand it anymore.
-Then it is perfectly OK to put the screaming baby on the floor or in the crib, close the door and take a break.
-It’s not dangerous for a screaming baby to scream alone for a while.
+Parents dealing with colic occasionally get to a point when they really can’t stand it anymore.
+Then it is perfectly ok to put the screaming child on the floor or in the crib, close the door and take a break.
+It’s not dangerous for a screaming child to scream alone for a while.
 What you must never do is shake the child violently or hurt it.

 Seeking help for colic

-A pediatric nurse can support you in dealing with baby colic.
+The BVC (pediatric office) nurse has a lot of support to give to you as a parent dealing with baby colic.
 If you feel that you need support at home or more concrete support to cope with your child – contact the Social Services in your municipality.
 Parental support is one of their most important tasks.
 A pediatrician can help rule out other diseases and prescribe cow’s milk protein-free formula.